xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 --- abstract

-This document defines an interoperable framework that facilitates collaborative network management between Large Language Models (LLMs) and human operators.
-The proposed framework introduces an enhanced telemetry module, an LLM decision module, and standardized interaction data models between human operators and LLM-driven systems, and workflows to enforce human oversight.
+This document defines an interoperable framework that facilitates collaborative network management between Large Language Models (LLMs) agents and human operators.
+The proposed framework introduces an enhanced telemetry module, an LLM agent decision module, and interaction data models between human operators and LLM agent-driven systems, and workflows to enforce human oversight.
 The approach ensures compatibility with existing network management systems and protocols while improving automation and decision-making capabilities in network operations.

 --- middle